mit-orcd/orcd-docs-edit/docs/recipes/torch-gpu.md

  - Howto Recipes
 ---

-# Run Deep Learning Codes on GPUs
+# Deep Learning with Pytorch on GPUs

  Deep leaning is the fundation of artificial intelligence nowadays.
 Deep leaning programs can be accelerated substantially on GPUs.